WordPress is an open source content management system (CMS) that has been available since 2003.

 With all this being said, let’s dive into some of our absolute favourite WordPress alternatives.

-Do-It-All Website Builders
+DIY Website Builders

-It’s fair to say that WordPress itself falls into this category, so if we’re looking for a great WordPress alternative then it’s important to find something that’s just as powerful and has the same all-around functionality.
+It’s fair to say that WordPress itself falls into this category, so if we’re looking for a great WordPress alternative then it’s important to find something that’s just as powerful and has the same all around functionality.

 Wix